Nonparametric methods for doubly robust estimation of continuous treatment effects: Introduction

 \section{Introduction}

 Continuous treatments or exposures (such as dose, duration, and frequency) arise very often in practice, especially in observational studies.
 Importantly, such treatments lead to effects that are naturally described by curves (e.g., dose-response curves) rather than scalars, as might be the case for binary treatments.
-Two major methodological challenges in continuous treatment settings are (1) to allow for flexible estimation of the effect curve (for example to discover underlying structure without imposing a priori shape restrictions), and (2) to properly adjust for high-dimensional confounders (i.e., pre-treatment covariates related to treatment assignment and outcome).
+Two major methodological challenges in continuous treatment settings are (1) to allow for flexible estimation of the dose-response curve (for example to discover underlying structure without imposing a priori shape restrictions), and (2) to properly adjust for high-dimensional confounders (i.e., pre-treatment covariates related to treatment assignment and outcome).

-Consider a recent example involving the Hospital Readmissions Reduction Program, instituted by the Centers for Medicare \& Medicaid Services in 2012, which aimed to reduce preventable hospital readmissions by penalizing hospitals with excess readmissions. \textcite{mchugh2013hospitals} were interested in whether hospitals' risk of being penalized is affected by nurse staffing (measured in nurse hours per patient day).
-The left panel of Figure \ref{fig:app} shows data for approximately 3000 hospitals, with nurse staffing (the `treatment') on the x-axis, whether each hospital was penalized (the outcome) on the y-axis, and a loess curve fit to the data (without any adjustment).
-Here one might ask: what would the risk of penalty be if all hospitals were forced to have the same level of nurse staffing?
-How would this risk vary across nurse staffing levels?
-If changing the enforced nurse staffing level would not result in differing risks of readmissions penalty (i.e., if the effect curve is constant), then increasing nurse staffing would probably do little to reduce readmissions.
-Similarly, if changing nurse staffing levels would only affect risk of readmissions penalty beyond some threshold, then enforcing a minimum below that threshold would probably not be useful.
+Consider a recent example involving the Hospital Readmissions Reduction Program, instituted by the Centers for Medicare \& Medicaid Services in 2012, which aimed to reduce preventable hospital readmissions by penalizing hospitals with excess readmissions. \citet{mchugh2013hospitals} were interested in whether nurse staffing (measured in nurse hours per patient day) affected hospitals' risk of excess readmissions penalty.
+The left panel of Figure \ref{fig:app} shows data for 2976 hospitals, with nurse staffing (the `treatment') on the x-axis, whether each hospital was penalized (the outcome) on the y-axis, and a loess curve fit to the data (without any adjustment).
+One way to characterize effects is to imagine setting all hospitals' nurse staffing to the same level, and seeing if changes in this level yield changes in excess readmissions risk.
+Such questions cannot be answered by simply comparing hospitals' risk of penalty across levels of nurse staffing, since hospitals differ in many important ways that could be related to both nurse staffing and excess readmissions (e.g., size, location, teaching status, among many other factors).
+The right panel of Figure \ref{fig:app} displays the extent of these hospital differences, showing for example that hospitals with more nurse staffing are also more likely to be high-technology hospitals and see patients with higher socioeconomic status.
+To correctly estimate the effect curve, and fairly compare the risk of readmissions penalty at different nurse staffing levels, one must adjust for hospital characteristics appropriately.